uber/RxDogTag/README.md

 	...
 14 more
 ```

-Yikes!
 This is basically impossible to investigate if you're looking at a crash report from the wild.

-Now the same trace with tagging enabled:
+Now the same error with RxDogTag enabled:

 ```
 io.reactivex.exceptions.OnErrorNotImplementedException: The mapper function returned a null value.